bobbypriam/ocaml-documentation-guideline/README.md

 ### Write documentation in .mli files

 This item recommends putting documentation in `.mli` files.

+OCaml encourages people to separate the interface of a module from its implementation.
+Interface go to files with `.mli` extension, while implementation go to `.ml` files.
+Documentation is part of the interface of a module, hence it is logical to put it on `.mli`s, unburdened by implementation details.

-You can put documentation in `.ml` files, but as OCaml is a strict language where order of declarations are important, you will have less flexibility in organizing your doc comments. `.mli` files do not have that restriction.
+This approach also has the benefit of organizability: as OCaml is a strict language where order of declarations are important, putting docs in `.ml` files means you will have less flexibility in organizing your doc comments.
+`.mli` files do not have that restriction, and you may reorder at will.

+Note that this does _not_ mean you should not have comments on `.ml` files.
+Utilize comments on `.ml` files for implementation notes to help contributors.
+See the "Documentation <> Comments" section above.

 Example: